Project-Kodi/texturecache.py/README.md

 - Python does not need to be installed separately, texturcache.exe includes everything you need.
 - The texture cache.cfg needs to be adjusted!

-Download Kodi Addon Version (py): over Repository: <a href="https://Project-Kodi.github.io/">Project Kodi Repository</a>
+Download Kodi Addon Version as GUI (py): over Repository: <a href="https://Project-Kodi.github.io/">Project Kodi Repository</a>

 - Use the Addon Setting Menu!